Skip to main content

 Service of a section 8 notice

-A landlord needs to give the tenant the section 8 notice to start the possession process.
+A landlord must give the tenant the section 8 notice to start the possession process.
 This is called serving the notice.

 How a landlord should serve a section 8 notice